The Great Glen, Loch Ness & Inverness

 H:Spend the night under the stars camping

-Day 4: Loch Ness campsite to Inverness - Kayak and Hike
+Day 4: Drumnadrochit to Inverness - Kayak and Hike

 We complete the remaining stretch of Loch Ness by canoe and enter Inverness by water, a unique way to view of the capital of the Highlands where our trip comes to an end.
 You’ll be tired but what an adventure!
 Arrives in Inverness late afternoon.